data-exp-lab/yt_aspect/README.md

 ds = yt.load('output_convection_box_3d/solution/solution-00000.pvtu')
 ```

-From there, you can work with the dataset as a normal yt dataset (though not all functionality will work -- open an issue [here](https://github.com/chrishavlin/yt_aspect/issues) if something you need doesn't work!).
+From there, you can work with the dataset as a normal yt dataset (though not all functionality will work -- open an issue [here](https://github.com/data-exp-lab/yt_aspect/issues) if something you need doesn't work!).
 Until there are ASPECT specific examples in this repository, check out the [main yt documentation](https://yt-project.org/doc/) for examples.

 ## Bugs and Requests
 This is still in an experimental stage, so you will likely find bugs and missing features!
-Feel free to [open an issue](https://github.com/chrishavlin/yt_aspect/issues), contact me via [slack](https://yt-project.slack.com/) or submit pull requests (development guidelines will emerge and will likely mirror yt, but nothing is set yet).
+Feel free to [open an issue](https://github.com/data-exp-lab/yt_aspect/issues), contact us via [slack](https://yt-project.slack.com/) or submit pull requests.